GriffinCanCode/ArtificialOS/docs/patterns/graceful-with-fallback.md

 ## Conclusion

-The Graceful-with-Fallback pattern elegantly solves the async Drop problem by:
+The Graceful-with-Fallback pattern solves the async Drop problem by:

 - **Preferring ergonomics**: Graceful shutdown for best practices
 - **Ensuring safety**: Abort fallback prevents resource leaks
 - **Providing feedback**: Clear warnings when fallback used
 - **Zero cost**: Minimal overhead, only pays when needed

 Apply this pattern judiciously to long-lived background tasks in reusable components.
-It's not a universal solution, but where it fits, it provides excellent ergonomics with strong safety guarantees.
+It is not a universal solution, but where it fits, it provides excellent ergonomics with strong safety guarantees.

----

-**References**:
+## References

-- SchedulerTask implementation: `kernel/src/process/scheduler_task.rs`
+- SchedulerTask implementation: `kernel/src/process/scheduler/task.rs`
 - AsyncTaskManager implementation: `kernel/src/api/execution/async_task.rs`
-- Test examples: `kernel/tests/syscalls/async_task_test.rs`
+- Guard system: `kernel/src/core/guard/`